• Home

 I’m doing another revenge tour next year, having discovered it’s an antidote to the stress of life here at home.
 I hope to see you there!

-Photo to the left: Tom Skeele, Trailblazer's Board Member; Chris Coats, Trailblazer's Co-Founder and Board Executive; and Nick Monroe, Trailblazer Volunteer and one of our newest Board Members.
+Photo to the left: Tom Skeele, Trailblazer's Former Board Member; Chris Coats, Trailblazer's Co-Founder and Board Executive; and Nick Monroe, Former Trailblazer Volunteer and now Trailblazer's Board President.

 Trailblazer’s Executive Director, Chris Coats, talked with Nick Munro, a volunteer who worked with our staff in Cambodia, about his experience.
 Here is that conversation: